Cover photo

 K: Oh OK.

-C: During high school, I started playing jazz piano, my primary instrument.
+C: I started playing Jazz piano, my primary instrument in high school.
 The DJing also started around the same time.
 I began buying records when I was about 16 or 17.
 That was my first introduction to being involved in electronic music — around '97 — and when I got pretty serious about buying records.
 I moved to Chicago in the late 90s to do music and to go to school at Columbia College).

-During college, I interned for a guy named Vince Lawrence at Slang Music out of Chicago Trax on Larrabee and Chicago Avenue, where they recorded a bunch of Industrial—MinistrySkinny Puppy, Wax Trax!, the Matrix soundtrack, and more.
+During college, I interned for a guy named Vince Lawrence at Slang Music out of Chicago Trax (Recording) on Larrabee and Chicago Avenue.
+There, they recorded a bunch of Industrial—MinistrySkinny Puppy, Wax Trax!, the Matrix soundtrack, and more.
 R. Kelly had a whole second room on that floor, where we worked down the hall.

 K: Yeah.